leoemaxie/alx-low_level_programming/README.md

 * More Pointers, Arrays and Strings: Contains advanced C pointers tasks.
 This is housed in the [0x06-pointers_arrays_strings](/0x06-pointers_arrays_strings) directory.

 * Even More Pointers, Arrays and Strings: Contains more advanced C pointers tasks.
 This is housed in the [0x07-pointers_arrays_strings](/0x07-pointers_arrays_strings) directory.

+* Argc, Argv: An introduction to writing C programs which accepts command line arguments.
+This is housed in the [0x0A-argc_argv](/0x0A-argc_argv) directory.